+You are producer as well.
+You released tracks on labels like Form and Function or C12.
+Is it an important part of your projects?
 I think releasing music that I would be very proud of is on top of every life goals I want to achieve.
 Not necessarily some dance track that would be played all over the globe but something more like an album or several made for listening at home.
 In any case, producing music and playing music is to me two complete other things which don’t have to be necessarily be connected.

+What are your favorite tools (gear or software / plugins) as producer?
 I often use internal Logic Pro plugins.
 They really not bad at all.
 Some time ago, I was lucky enough to meet Mathew Jonson at Fuse backstage.
 We were discussing about the possibilities in Logic Pro.
 It was funny because he said that he wanted to step down from all the hardware gear and focus more on the digital world when I want to do the other way around.
 I recently bought myself Eventide plugins such as H3000 Band Delays and H3000 Factory when there was a huge discount via their website (I’ve got tipped off by A.brehme for this, so thank you Arnaud :)).
 I also like Maschine to quickly make some drum or percussion loops.
 For pads, it’s all about Omnisphere.
 You can’t possibly do something wrong with it.
 It’s really great!
 Before bouncing, when I’ve decided to send the track to some friends who I can trust or even play in a mix, I use the Izotope Ozone masterplugin to crank it up a bit.

+Last but not least, what is next in your journey?
+What are you looking forward to?
+What are your upcoming plans?
 Well, for a long period now I was quite busy with several projects.
 I’ve made two podcasts recently: one for Ojoo music for their Good Fruit series.
 There you can find some non-dance music with a middle-eastern kind of vibe.
 The other was made for Initiate for their Reflexions series.
 I made a homage for Tetsu Inoue for reasons I mentioned earlier.
 It saw it as a great opportunity.

 Besides making podcasts as a dj, I finally invested in acoustic panels for my studio.
 Before that I did not really had something reliable or something that suited as a qualified studio room.
 But now I can work better with the panels.
 They were designed, build and installed by my friend Killian (VDB Acoustics).
 He quickly studied the art form of acoustics and proved himself very competent in the craft.
 I am a happy customer.